 However, the restoration shows in way and method that less originates to the ideally intended.
 Therefore, the Piazza is a colorful and cheerful oasis in the dense city grid, leased from the City and maintained by the adjacent Loew’s Hotel.
 Thus now it is fenced and gated and open to the public only periodically.
 For years the ownership of Piazza and its surrounding surface parking lots is by the Piazza d’Italia Development Corporation.
 In 2013, the entity merges with the Canal Street Development Corporation (CSDC).
 Similarly, it merges into the New Orleans Building Corporation (NOBC) in December 2016

 As of now, Piazza D’ Italia was fully restored.
 This was to continue the architecture motion to please members of the public for decades more to come.
-Phase I of the renovations has been completed.
+Phase I of the renovations has completed.
 The second phase was under construction and completed by the end of 2018.
 This phase restores every element of the fountain that needs repair or replacement.
 Therefore its full original conception is restored.
 The surrounding, city-owned surface parking lots remain undeveloped.